 With the significant aging of the population, it is increasingly important for policymakers to adopt strategies to meet the medical needs of these individuals.
 The Chamber supports initiatives that provide greater incentives for individuals and/or employers to purchase long-term care insurance policies.
+These policies should include riders for home health, assisted living, and other community-based options.
+The aging population will likely require health care services from every level and setting of care, from non-medical aide to skilled home health to skilled nursing facility, and each should be accessible while delivering quality care.

 Additionally, the Chamber encourages policymakers to concentrate elder care resources on case management to ensure people's needs are matched with the most appropriate care.
-The Chamber also believes artificial barriers to home and communitybased services should be eliminated to prevent premature institutional care.
+The Chamber encourages legislators to review the Deloitte study commissioned by the Cabinet for Health and Family Services, The Commonwealth of Kentucky Health Care Workforce Capacity Study, and work toward solutions on both personnel and service line solutions.